telerik/xaml-docs/controls/radgridview/selection/column-selection.md

 ![Selecting columns through the UI](images/gridview-columnselection.png)

->If you do not want to display the column selection button, you can use the new **ColumnsSelectionButtonVisibility** in order to hide it.
+>If you do not want to display the column selection button, you can use RadGridView's **ColumnsSelectionButtonVisibility** property in order to hide it.

 ## Select Columns Via a Column's IsSelected Property